 Dear Friends,

-Pope Francis Monthly Intention -
+Pope Francis Monthly Intention - For the pastoral care of the sick

 Prayers for the Sick - Both in the Sunday Bulletin, and here in the Weekly Newsletter, we list the names of those who are in sick and in need of our prayers.
 These people are remembered each week as part of the Universal Prayer/Petitions.
 If you would like to add you someone's name to the sick list, please email or call the Parish Office.
 Please also email/call us when it's OK to remove them from the sick list as this helps to ensure our list is up to date.